 In doing their statistical analysis, the researchers focused on many subsets of respondents, notably heavy gamers who also reported frequent online social interactions and those who did not.
 They found that symptoms of video game addiction depend not only on video game play but also on concurrent levels of online communication and that those who were socially active online reported fewer symptoms of game addiction.
 All of the subsets of heavy gamers had more depressive symptoms, but boys who were not very social online showed more loneliness and anxiety, regardless of the quality of their friendships.
 Girls who gamed extensively but were also very active in online social settings had less loneliness and social anxiety but also lower self-esteem.

 Internet Gaming Disorder was proposed for further study in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), known as the bible of the American Psychiatric Association.
 Questions remain about how to best distinguish engaged gamers—who have fewer symptoms of addiction and depression problems—from problematic gamers, or those who have a loss of control over gaming associated with problems that lead to significant harm or distress.

 To be sure, Colder Carras says, most of the adolescents who reported playing video games for four or more hours a day did report depressive symptoms, possibly reflecting problems that need treatment.
 But it shouldn't be assumed that all those adolescents have a gaming-related disorder that needs treating.
-Parents and clinicians need to look at the underlying reasons for why the teens play so many video games.Read more from The Bloomberg School of Public Health
+Parents and clinicians need to look at the underlying reasons for why the teens play so many video games.Read more from School of Public Health